 If your spouse doesn’t have a green card or resident alien status, he/she doesn’t qualify as a resident alien and is considered a non-resident alien (NRA).

 If this is the case, you have 2 choices:

 1. Treat your spouse as a resident alien for tax purposes.

 If you choose to follow this route, you need to report your spouse’s worldwide income, and it will be subjected to U.S. tax.

 2. Treat the spouse as a non-resident alien for tax purposes.

 If you want to follow this route, you don’t have to include your NRA spouse’s income on your U.S. tax return.
 While filing your U.S. income tax, you need to use the filing status of “married, separate”.
 However, if your NRA spouse has no income sources within the U.S. and is not dependent on another U.S. taxpayer, you can claim an exemption for your spouse.
 But, ensure that you obtain an Individual Taxpayer Identification Number for your spouse before filing the return.

 4. Vacation Rental Property

 However, there are a few exceptions.
-If you are using a foreign property for rental income, you can deduct the following on your U.S. tax return: mortgage interest, property taxes, travel expenses, and other operating costs required to maintain your foreign rental property.
+Suppose you are using a foreign property for rental income.
+In that case, you can deduct the following on your U.S. tax return: mortgage interest, property taxes, travel expenses, and other operating costs required to maintain your foreign rental property.

 On your Costa Rican tax return, you will only be able to deduct maintenance expenses and property tax, but not the mortgage interest.